hanspoo/nautica-admin/README.md

 `user: alice, password: Password2!`

-finally, start keycloak and postgres in a docker compose
+finally, start the identity broker (keycloak in this case) and postgres from a docker compose:

 ```
-cd docker-dev/
+cd docker-dev-keycloak
 docker compose up
 ```